tjensen/deathmatch.enoch/README.md

 ### Kill Feed Webhook

-Is is possible to configure the server to send kill feed messages to a Discord channel using a webhook.
+It is possible to configure the server to send kill feed messages to a Discord channel using a webhook.
 Use your Discord server's settings to create a webhook URL for the channel you want kill feed messages to go to.